-Research has shown that analyzing data doesn’t come natural to most people.
+Research has shown that analyzing data doesn’t come naturally to most people.

 But when it comes to analyzing whether that campaign was a success, it’s where most companies fall short.

-We wanted to help solve that problem–especially when data-driven companies are three times more likely to report significant improvements in decision-making.
+We wanted to help solve that problem–especially because data-driven companies are three times more likely to report significant improvements in decision-making.

 So, how do you overcome the fear (or struggle) of analyzing data?